COVID-19 & IBD Medication

 - Antibiotics are considered safe and should be continued.

-- If you are taking steroids (prednisone/prednisolone) for any reason, be sure to take extra precautions by following the CDC’s recommendations for risk reduction and talk to your healthcare provider, because steroids can suppress your immune system.
+- If you are taking steroids (prednisone/prednisolone) for any reason, be sure to take extra precautions by following the CDC’s recommendations for risk reduction and talk to your healthcare provider.
+While some IBD patients may need to take steroids for a short term (for example less than three months), long term use of steroids can suppress your immune system.
+Studies have also shown that high dose corticosteroids can lead to an increased risk of severe COVID-19.

-- Please discuss with your healthcare provider options to lower your dose or get off steroids (which is always a recommendation in managing IBD).
+- Please discuss with your healthcare provider if there are options to lower your dose or get off steroids (this can also be a goal in generally managing IBD).

 - Dietary management is considered safe and should be continued.

-- Immunomodulators like thiopurines (azathioprine, 6-mercaptopurine, cyclosporine, methotrexate), and the JAK inhibitor tofacitinib (Xeljanz®) tend to inhibit the body’s immune response to viral infections.
+- Immunomodulators like thiopurines (azathioprine, 6-mercaptopurine, cyclosporine, methotrexate), tend to inhibit the body’s immune response to viral infections.

 - Do not stop taking these medications.
 If you have concerns, talk to your provider.